WebReflection/life-diary/README.md

 To start with, I am not a designer, so that I'd love to have some help improving the layout in any possible way, but techincally speaking, these are the future achievements I'd like to unlock in the future:

+#### Client Side

+  * I've made it work, I've made it (*kinda*) fast, now I need your help to make it *beautiful*

 #### Server Side

-  * proxy OpenStreetMap tiles to avoid abusing their servers and make tiles available offline too ('cause live rendering on a Raspberry Pi is out of question)
+Mostly all functionalities are in, but there could be streatch goals, as example:

   * *maybe* order by creation time, instead of name ...
-  * *maybe* add a search per title, description, and/or country, within the *home* page
+  * *maybe* add a search per title, description, and/or country, within the *home* page ...
+  * or *maybe* store most basic info per file into SQLite, so that it's possible to query the whole database without crawling each folder ...
-  * *maybe* * provide a `GET` end point to download an album as `.zip` folder, so that a single album can be used for any other purpose (is this useful though? the folder is already in the drive)
+  * and *maybe* * provide a `GET` end point to download an album as `.zip` folder, so that a single album can be used for any other purpose (is this useful though? the folder is already in the drive)

-#### Client Side

-  * I've made it work, I've made it (*kinda*) fast, now I need your help to make it *beautiful*

 If you have an other suggestion for either client or server side, I'm listening!